dscharrer/innoextract/README.md

 * Inno Extract does not check if an installer includes multiple files with the same name and will continually overwrite the destination file when extracting.

-A perhaps more complete, but windows-only tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).
+A perhaps more complete, but windows-only, tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).